Q&A on UWCSEA admissions

 No. Meeting our day student residency requirement is only satisfied if the student will be living with a legal parent who will be resident in Singapore for at least 90% of the school year during term.

-By enrolling in the College, parents agree to our UWCSEA Standard Terms and Conditions, which do not permit a student to live with a relative or friend, except under exceptional circumstances, as outlined in Clause 8.7.
+By enrolling in the College, parents agree to our UWCSEA Standard Terms and Conditions, which do not permit a student to live with a relative or friend, except under exceptional circumstances, as outlined in Clause 8.2 and 8.4.

 Can we convert our application or offered place from boarding to a day-student place, or from day-student to a boarding place?

-For this reason, we recommend families to make the decision about whether to apply for a day place or a boarding place at the time of submitting their application.
+You should make the decision about whether you are applying for a day place or a boarding place at the time of submitting your application and not assume that changes will be possible later.